precup/bimon/README.md

       1 Input/Output
       - 1 256 color histogram support??
       8 Misc
-      - 1 bisect error codes
       - 1 cache before using so you don't have to reunpack on ctrl c
       - 1 Should more things fetch?
       --
-      - 1 bisect:457 no more commits to test (expand range?)
       - 1 export command
       - 1 keep track of a latest commit for repro instead of using the range?
       - 1 repro try to use the one from HEAD/currently in bin?
       --
       - 1 I don't love how the bundles are computed only based on the config range
       - 1 init should have a -y mode
+      - 1 backup_binary_name_regex
+      - 1 allow touching project.godot on projects without one

 6 Finishing touches
 - 1 Finalize requirements.txt